bcnmy/docs/docs/tutorials/sessionkeys/initialize.md

 Would you like to use Tailwind CSS?
 No
 Would you like to use `src/` directory?
 Yes
 Would you like to use App Router? (recommended)  No Would you like to customize the default import alias?
-Yes
+No
 ```

 :::info